 About the Department

-Interdisciplinary study of an Asian culture, together with language training, provides a good basis for graduate work at the M.A. or Ph.D. level.
-In addition, the Asian studies major provides specialized knowledge for students who anticipate a career in business, law, journalism, government service, or museum work.
-It should be noted, however, that additional training in a professional school is necessary for entrance into many of these fields.
-Students with a bachelor’s degree in Asian studies who are interested in pursuing a California Teaching Credential should contact the credential advisor in the Graduate School of Education as soon as possible.
+The interdisciplinary study of an Asian culture, together with language training, provides an important basis for graduate work at the M.A. or Ph.D. level.
+In addition, the Asian Studies major provides specialized knowledge for students who anticipate a career in business, law, journalism, government, or museum work, typically after additional training in a professional school.
+Students with a bachelor’s degree in Asian Studies who are interested in pursuing a California Teaching Credential are advised to contact the credential advisor in The Gevirtz School of Education.

-The Chinese program started in 1964 with the appointment of Chauncey S. Goodrich, who was joined by Kenneth H. Pai 白先勇 in 1965.
-The Japanese program started with Robert L. Backus in 1966.
-The Department of East Asian Languages and Cultural Studies was established as an independent department in 1994 with the feature, almost unique at the time, to go beyond standard emphasis on languages and literatures and to introduce instead cultural analysis as its core identity and intellectual mission and as a way to approach various aspects of East Asian cultures.
-As a result, cross-fertilization and interdisciplinary thinking and research became possible within our department — for the benefit of both faculty and students — in a more immediate and integral way than was possible in more traditional academic settings.
+Prior to the formation of the original East Asian Department, the Chinese Program started in 1964 with the appointment of Chauncey S. Goodrich who was joined by Kenneth H. Pai in 1965.
+The Japanese Program started with Robert L. Backus in 1966.
+The Department of East Asian Languages & Cultural Studies was established as an independent department in 1994 with the feature, still unique at the time, to go beyond standard emphases on languages and literatures and in addition introduce cultural analyses as its signature approach, core identity, and intellectual mission.
+This framework greatly facilitated cross-fertilization and interdisciplinary thinking in vastly more immediate and integral ways than had been possible in previous traditional academic settings.